zyinghua/yinghua-website/_pages/about.md

 I'm planning to undertake Bachelor of Science (Honours) in Computer Science at The University of Sydney for the whole next year.

-I believe "Technology is about turning something magical real"!
+I believe "Technology is about turning something magical into reality"!